AT SEAGLASS

 • Daily Death Toll: Over 136 people die each day from opioid overdoses related to synthetic opioids like fentanyl.

-• Rapid Increase in Death Rates: The percentage of opioid-related deaths involving fentanyl rose dramatically from 14.3% in 2010 to 59% in 2017, indicating a growing crisis.
+• Rapid Increase in Death Rates: The percentage of opioid-related deaths involving fentanyl rose dramatically from 14.3% in 2010 to 59% in 2017, underscoring the fentanyl epidemic.

 • Widespread Mixing with Other Drugs: Fentanyl is often mixed with other drugs, such as heroin and cocaine, increasing the risk of accidental overdose for users who may not be aware they are consuming it.